 “There are only four kinds of people in the world: those who have been caregivers; those who are currently caregivers; those who will be caregivers; and those who will need caregivers.” –Former First Lady Rosalynn Carter

 People with temporary or chronic conditions monitor themselves or others with daily use of medical devices such as blood pressure cuffs, blood sugar test strips, or heart monitors.
-Others use medical devices such as nebulizers or physical therapy aids to maintain or improve their own or someone else’s.
+Others use medical devices such as nebulizers or physical therapy aids to maintain or improve their own or someone else’s health.
 These procedures and many others may or may not be done with a health care professional on-site.
 A wide range of procedures and therapies are now performed far from any medical facility.
 Although each situation is unique, all are dependent on the people involved—the human factors.

 The study of human factors focuses on the interactions between people and the other elements of a system, generally with the goal of optimizing safety and performance.
 Elements of the system may include tasks, technologies, and environments, as well as other people.
 The success of these interactions is dependent on the degree to which the physical, sensory, cognitive, and emotional capabilities of the people match the corresponding demands imposed by elements of the system.